FREQUENTLY ASKED QUESTIONS

 Q4: Which venues do you have in mind for the meeting of the wisdom council?

-For the meditation we envisage The United Nations, NYC.
+For the meditation we will be at The United Nations, NYC.

-The masters will stay at the ONE UN Hotel next door to the UN.
+The masters will stay at the DoubleTree Hotel.

 Q5: Can you please provide more details of the planned symposium?